anandkshitiz/anandkshitiz.github.io/_posts/2021-04-16-ratelimiter.md

 ## Overview
 {: .themeBlue}

-Rate limiting is an API's configured behaviour to reject sender's request in case the number of request over a window of time crosses a limit.
+Rate limiting is an API's configured behaviour to reject sender's request in case the number of requests over a window of time crosses a limit or threshold.

-Example : An API which generates an authentication token can cap the maximum number of token generation request sent by a specific client(or/and from a specific ip address) in a period of 1 hour.
-Let's say 1200 request/hour.
+> **Example >> An API which generates an authentication token can cap the maximum number of token generation request sent by a specific client(or/and from a specific ip address) in a period of 1 hour.
+Let's say 1200 request/hour.**
+{: .themeBlue}

-In terms of rate-limiting, following scenarios can take place when a sender sends a request to a REST API
+In terms of rate-limiting, following scenarios can take place when a sender sends a request to an API
-1. Rate Limit not reached : In this case, the API sends a valid response(2xx, 5xx etc.) as per the request.
+1. Rate Limit not reached >> In this case, the API sends a valid response(2xx, 5xx etc.) as per the request.
 Additionally, API can also send few headers which provide information about the current status of rate-limit like :

 ```
 HTTP/1.1 200 OK